How can I obtain information on Air Force Aircraft, Units, Space, Special Topics, and Weapons?

 For information on CAP, visit their website.

-How can I subscribe to military magazines?
+How can I contact military personnel?